pivotal-cf/pivotal-ui/CONTRIBUTING.md

 - **by Product** - product specific components *(i.e. a PWS marketing pricing widget)*

 In addition, every parent component **must** belong to the **All** category.
+However, please list all other categories before the all category.

 ### Examples